-We’ve come a long way from the days of the lowly roadside burger van, with the popularity and diversity of food trucks exploding over the past decade.
-Many aspiring business owners in the food and drinks industry have turned to them as a lower cost, lower risk alternative to opening a traditional restaurant.
+We’ve come a long way from the days of being unsure of street food, with the popularity and diversity of food trucks exploding to become one of the most successful small business ideas over the past decade.
+Many aspiring business owners in the food and drink industry have turned to them as a lower cost, lower risk alternative to opening a traditional restaurant.
 And the trend doesn’t seem to be slowing.

-Many food truck owners dream of one day opening their own brick-and-mortar location.
-A mobile setup is a smart way to try out different locations, test and tweak dishes and build a loyal following before taking the plunge for real.
+Many food truck owners dream that starting a small business can lead to opening their own brick-and-mortar location.
+A mobile setup is a smart way to try out different locations, test and tweak dishes, and build a loyal following before taking the plunge for real.

 Mobile catering often beats its brick-and-mortar equivalent hands down on price.
-But how much money do you actually need to get off the ground and develop into a growing business?
+But how much money do you actually need to start a food truck and what are the factors to consider when starting a small business?

 Get Started With Square Reader